Xtines/A-B-Testing-fundamentals/README.md

 ### Designing the experiment
 This is where we need to figure out *how many* page views we need in order to get a statistically significant result to measure the change in CTP%.

-**Statistical power** defined:
+**Statistical power**

+**Power**
+Statistics textbooks frequently define power to mean the same thing as sensitivity, that is, 1 - beta.
+However, conversationally **power often means the probability that your test draws the correct conclusions, and this probability depends on both alpha and beta.**
+In this course, we'll use the second definition, and we'll use sensitivity to refer to 1 - beta.

+Online sample size calculator
+Use this calculator to determine how many page views we'll need to collect in our experiment.
+Make sure to choose an absolute difference, not a relative difference.

-> **power** has an inverse trade-off with sample size - the smaller the change you want to measure, the larger the size needed (in other words, more page views in your control and exposed groups)
+It has an inverse trade-off with sample size - the smaller the change you want to measure, the larger the size needed (in other words, more page views in your control and exposed groups)
->

 **How many page views or N?**